 - Action Research, Advocacy & Public Policy

-Through the Reconnecting Opportunity Youth initiative, CI strives to address the needs of the OY population in New Orleans and in turn strengthen the New Orleans community and economy through approaches that are tailored to local demands.
+Through the Reconnecting Opportunity Youth initiative, the Cowen Institute strives to address the needs of the opportunity youth population in New Orleans and in turn strengthen the New Orleans community and economy through approaches that are tailored to local demands.
 A defining characteristic of this initiative is that it is being developed in concert with the New Orleans Business Alliance (NOLABA) and its five-year economic development plan.
 The Cowen Institute is building career pathways for young people in New Orleans that align strategically with economic growth demands and business needs.

-By enlisting the power of employers, we are unleashing New Orleans’ capacity to become highly effective and self-sufficient in lifting up its OY population and generating economic development.
+By enlisting the power of employers, we are unleashing New Orleans’ capacity to become highly effective and self-sufficient in lifting up its opportunity youth population and generating economic development.

 Tulane’s Earn and Learn Program

-In 2014, CI will pilot an Earn and Learn Career Pathways program.
-During the yearlong program, enrolled OY will work and be paid by Tulane, while also receiving intensive career-focused technical and academic skills training through the Accelerating Career Education program at partner Delgado Community College.
-Upon completing the program, youth will receive an industry-based certificate and CI will help them find long-term employment.
+In 2014, the Cowen Institute launched the Earn and Learn Career Pathways program.
+During the yearlong program, enrolled opportunity youth work and are paid by Tulane, while also receiving intensive career-focused technical and academic skills training through the Accelerating Career Education program at partner Delgado Community College.
+Upon completing the program, youth will receive an industry-based certificate and Cowen Institute will help them find long-term employment.